~Poetry~ | $14 ($12 direct from UDP)

 —Spinning Head blog

-Includes a copy of "neither wit nor gold" (from then), signed and numbered by the author;
+For a special limited edition of “neither wit nor gold” (from then), signed and numbered by the author;

-Plus an archival print of one of the spreads from the book, designed by the author and UDP (see image below);
+Plus an archival print of one of the spreads from the book, designed by the author and UDP, click here.

 This book is funded in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.